Want to sell Showit templates but don’t where to start?

 There are multiple options for selling digital products on Showit.
 I started with Shopify Starter (formerly Lite) for my Showit templates—but recently switched to WooCommerce.
 You can also look into ThriveCart or Ecwid.

-If you use ConvertKit for your email marketing you have the option to sell digital products thru it—which makes it conveniently connected to your email marketing.
+If you use ConvertKit for your email marketing you have the option to sell digital products through it—which makes it conveniently connected to your email marketing.

 Which Email Marketing System is Best for Your Business?